Camp Glossary

 Clark Grove

-Grove of Redwoods in honor of Samual Clark.
-A tree from this Grove fell on the original dinning hall in 1982 collapsing the main support beam
+Grove of Redwoods in honor of Samuel A. Clark.
+A tree from this Grove fell on the original dining hall in 1982 collapsing the main support beam

 Col. Andrew Rowan